-Attention deficit disorder with or without hyperactivity (ADHD) affects between 5% and 8% of children.
-ADHD can affect different aspects of their lives, whether at personal, school, family or social level, which is why it’s so important to detect it.
+Attention deficit disorder with or without hyperactivity (ADD or ADHD) affects between 5% and 8% of children.
+ADHD can affect different aspects of their lives, whether that be personal, school, family or at a social level, which is why it’s so important to detect it.
 In this article, find out what the symptoms are and what solutions you can put in place to better live with it.
 To get more details about ADHD, consult a doctor.

 What is ADHD?

-Attention Deficit Disorder with or without Hyperactivity (ADHD) is a common neurological problem caused by abnormalities in brain development and function.
-The disorder can be hereditary, the result of environmental factors (tobacco, pesticides or solvents breathed in during pregnancy, for example) or caused by other physiological reasons.
+Attention Deficit Disorder with or without Hyperactivity (ADD or ADHD) is a common neurological problem caused by abnormalities in brain development and function.
+The disorder can be hereditary, the result of environmental factors (tobacco, alcohol, pesticides or or solvent exposure during pregnancy, for example) or caused by other physiological reasons.

 What are the signs of ADHD in children?

-Children with ADHD often display inattention, impulsivity and/or hyperactivity.
+Children with ADD or ADHD often display inattention, impulsivity and/or hyperactivity.
 Symptoms are mainly detected between the ages of 6 and 9, when the child starts school.

 Main symptoms of hyperactivity: